-Earlier half-semester versions of this course have been taught eight times as ECE-298CLA, and three times as a full semester course, as ECE298JA.

-Click on > Teaching in the left-sidebar of the class website: https://auditorymodels.org.
+This course has been taught eight times as ECE-298CLA, and three times as a full semester course as ECE298JA.
+Click on >Teaching in the left-sidebar of the class website https://auditorymodels.org.
 The course was transformed into a half-semester 2 credit hour course in 2014.
-As ECE-208 the course will be offered as a 2 hrs full semester course.
+An option is provided to sign-up for an hour of student research ECE-297, for those who wish extra credit.

-ECE-208 complements ECE-210 and ECE-310 with a more detailed treatment of the Laplace transform ( $\mathcal{LT}$ ).
+The course complements ECE-210 and ECE-310 with a more detailed treatment of the Laplace transform (\mathcal{LT}).
 It may be taken at the same time or after ECE-210.

-It introduces key mathematical topics, such as complex analytic functions, the Cauchy residue theorem and the Cauchy-Riemann conditions.
-The inverse Laplace transform $\mathcal{LT}^{-1}$ critically depends on the Cauchy residue theorem (CR-1, CR-2), thus forcing causality.
-Once the laws of electrical circuit and Newton's laws are transformed into the complex frequency $s = \sigma + \jmath \omega$ (the $\mathcal{LT}$ domain), calculus becomes algebra.
+The course introduces key mathematical topics, such as complex analytic functions, the Cauchy residue theorem and the Cauchy-Riemann conditions.
+The inverse Laplace transform \mathcal{LT}^{-1} critically depends on the Cauchy residue theorem (CR-1, CR-2), thus forcing causality.
+Once the laws of electrical circuit and Newton's laws are transformed into the complex frequency $s = \sigma + j\omega$ (the \mathcal{LT} domain), calculus becomes algebra.

 Physical insight (not math) is the key to understanding such problems.
-For example, the real part of the eigenvalue $\sigma$ represents the damping while the imaginary part $j\omega$ represents the resonant frequency.
+For example, the real part of the eigenvalue σ represents the damping while the imaginary part $j\omega$ represents the resonant frequency.